 Home page About PhilJobs:JFP

-Two Postdoctoral Fellowships in Philosophy of Perception
+Two Postdoctoral Fellowships in Philosophy of Perception.
+Partial/full remote work is possible.

 Department of Philosophy and Department of History, Philosophy, and Judaic Studies, Ben-Gurion University of the Negev and Open University of Israel